Archistar/archistar-core/readme.md

 ## License

 This project is licensed under the GPLv2.
 If you want to use Archistar under a different license please contact Thomas Loruenser <thomas.loruenser@ait.ac.at>.

+## Citing Archistar

+If you find Archistar useful for your work or if you use Archistar in a project, paper, website, etc., please cite the software as

+T. Lorünser, A. Happe, D. Slamanig (2014).
+“ARCHISTAR – A framework for secure distributed storage”.
+GNU General Public License. http://ARCHISTAR.at